hhkaos/hhkaos.github.io/blog/2024-07-06/index.md

 [IBM](https://en.wikipedia.org/wiki/IBM) was already 64 years old, the giant and world leader in manufacturing computers ([mainframes](https://en.wikipedia.org/wiki/Mainframe_computer)) used by companies, government institutions, and academia.

+Another company, [Digital Equipment Corporation (DEC)](https://en.wikipedia.org/wiki/Digital_Equipment_Corporation), which in 1998 would be acquired by Compaq, began marketing in 1960 what they called Programmed Data Processors (PDP) around which user groups would be created.

+At that time [Xerox](https://en.wikipedia.org/wiki/Xerox) held a dominant position in the photocopier market.
+It was one of its printers that in 1980 would give rise to the anecdote that would eventually lead Richard Stallman to the creation of the Free Software Foundation.

+Until recently, software was not perceived as a product.
+It was when IBM decided to unbundle it from hardware (in 1969) that the independent software vendor industry ([ISVs](https://en.wikipedia.org/wiki/Independent_software_vendor)) was born, where companies such as Microsoft would soon play a fundamental role.

 By this time, some of the first [user groups](https://en.wikipedia.org/wiki/Users%27_group) or communities I could find were already a few years old, such as:

 - [TMRC](https://en.wikipedia.org/wiki/Tech_Model_Railroad_Club), MIT students related to hacking culture (1946).